foo-software/foo-api/packages/foo-api-client/docs/api/endpoints.md

 POST https://www.foo.software/api/v2/pages
 ```

-Creates a new page associated with the authenticated account.
+Creates a new page belonging to the authenticated account.

 #### `createPage` Payload